chesapeakedh/chesapeakedh.github.io/index.md

 # Conference

 Save the date!
-The Chesapeake Digital Humanities Consortium will be holding its first symposium on Friday, February 21st, 2020.
-The symposium will be hosted by William & Mary with Catherine Knight Steele keynoting.
+The Chesapeake Digital Humanities Consortium will be holding its second annual conference **Social Justice and Online Activism.** This year's conference will be held virtually on Zoom in two half-day sessions on February 25th and 26th.
+More details on our Keynote are forthcoming.

-Check out our 2020 [CFP](/conference-2020) for more details on last year's events!
+**Check out our 2021 [Call for Proposals](https://chesapeakedh.github.io/conference-2021) for more details!**

 # Governance
 * Steering Chair - Corinne Guimont, Digital Scholarship Coordinator, Virginia Tech